aarushsheth/mlp/README.md

 # mlp
-a multilayer perceptron language model
+a multilayer perceptron language model with batch normalization

 https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf